 I have also worked for Agence France Presse, euronews television, the Inter Press Service, and the CrossKnowledge e-learning company.

-I am travelling all the time now, mostly in Southeast Asia, and am going as often as I can to Australia.
-A glance at my news blog will show that I am a dedicated campaigner on behalf of the beleaguered koala – the animal that is meant to be Australia’s national icon, but is already extinct in parts of the country.
+I now spend most of my time in Southeast Asia, primarily in Malaysia and Indonesia, but I also travel frequently to India and Australia.
+A glance at my news and features blog will show that I am a dedicated campaigner on behalf of the beleaguered koala – the animal that is meant to be Australia’s national icon, but is already extinct in parts of the country.

 The deforestation caused by palm oil cultivation is another of my main concerns, as are fracking (blasting the earth apart to extract shale gas), and the aberrations of corporations like Monsanto.

 While focusing on such threats to us and our environment, I am also eager to pass on my own and others’ knowledge about healing and well-being; about positive change in general.
 While we need to be constantly vigilant, and are facing massive, urgent challenges, we need to chart a way forward.

 So many media organisations feed us an endless diet of negativity.
 Awful violence exists in our world, and there are places where its ravages are unbearable, but, if we want to create a truly peaceful, healthy environment, we must challenge pessimism and fear, and refuse to give voice to those who preach bigotry and division.
 We need to give serious and concrete support to those who are working for positive change.

 What we nourish flourishes, so let’s encourage partnership, growth, sustainability, and creativity.
 Let’s care more about nature, animals, social justice, equality, and real well-being and forego the current obsessions that are being forced down people’s throats.
 The newest iphone, celebrity lifestyles, and reality TV: they are all distractions from the things that really matter.